Heritage Conservation in Our Region

 In recognition of its rich history and heritage, Council has listed a comprehensive range of locally and state significant heritage items to ensure their continued preservation.
 Council recognises more than 400 individually listed heritage items and four heritage conservation areas, located within the Gulgong, Mudgee and Rylstone urban areas.
 Each conservation area contains a unique blend of historic buildings, parks and trees, monuments and artefacts.

-Applications for Council's Local Heritage Grants open Friday 7 August.
-The grants are available to assist with small maintenance and conservation projects for significant buildings listed in heritage conservation areas.
+Applications for Council's Local Heritage Grants open Friday 20 August 2021.
+The grants are available to assist with small maintenance and conservation projects for heritage listed, significant and buildings located in heritage conservation areas.

 Applications can be made for minor repairs and maintenance such as external painting, roofing, restoration of timber windows and awning replacement across heritage sites in the region.